getogrand/krtime/README.md

 todayEnd := now.New(krtime.Now()).EndOfDay()
 ```

-### Work with any other library compatible with time.Time
+### Work with any other libraries compatible with time.Time

 ```go
 import "github.com/jinzhu/now"